zhill/enterprise-docs/content/docs/using/api_usage/reports/_index.md

 #### Policy evaluation centric queries

-- Given a repository, get the policy evaluation results for all the tags currently mapped to an image (historical tag-image mappings excluded) using the active policy bundle in its current state
+- Given a repository, get the policy evaluation results for all the tags currently mapped to an image using the active policy bundle

+    Use `registry` and `repository` filters for narrowing the results down.
+Query for docker.io registry and library/node repository:

     ```
     {
       policyEvaluationsByTag(filter: {registry: {name: "docker.io"}, repository: {name: "library/node"}}) {